Magnetic States of Graphene Proximitized Kitaev Materials

-In this work we have analyzed how the transport properties of graphene layers can be used to probe the magnetic state of 2D magnetic insulators, focusing on the Kitaev material \ce{RuCl_3} as a typical interesting example.
+In this work we have analyzed how the electronic properties of an adjacent graphene layer can be used to probe the magnetic state of 2D magnetic insulators, focusing on the Kitaev material \ce{RuCl_3} as a typical interesting example.
 We assume that the Dirac point of graphene lies outside the band gap of the insulator so that charge transfer occurs between the two single-layer 2D systems.
 Charge transfer occurs in Cr, Fe and Ru trihalides \cite{zhang2018strong, cardoso2018van, rizzo2020chargetransfer, wang2020modulation, li2020geometric, tseng2022gatetunable, lyu2022giant, cardosostrong}, and we believe that it is likely to be common.
-We predict that hybridization of the materials can lead to sizable magneto-transport effects that are sensitive to the magnetic configuration of the insulator and to the relative orientation of the two layers.
+We predict that hybridization of the materials can lead to sizable magneto-resistance that is sensitive to the magnetic configuration of the insulator and to the relative orientation of the two layers.

 Our specific predictions rely on a mean-field model description of both graphene and the doped 2D magnetic insulator.
 We find that Hartree-Fock theory applied to a simple but realisitic model Hamiltonian is able to predict the relative stability of different magnetic configurations of the single-layer Mott insulator \ce{RuCl_3}.
 In agreement with earlier work \cite{sarikurt2018electronic, gerber2020initio, souza2022magnetic}, we find that the ground state is a zigzag AFM but the out-of-plane FM state is also competitive -- explaining the weak fields required to achieve spin alignment in bulk \ce{RuCl_3}.
 We also find a state with a $\sqrt{3} \times \sqrt{3}$ magnetic cell that is metastable in a narrow range of model parameters but is very fragile.